maar-ten/pong-online/README.md

 You probably want to disable the robot and perhaps also the performance logging.
 Both are configured in [src/public/config.js](src/public/config.js).

+Then start the server using `nohup node src/main.js &`.
+After that, if you leave the shell the program will keep running.

 Send the url of the server to your friend and have some fun! 🏓